Spectral instability of parametrized black hole quasinormal modes in the high-overtone limit via the exact WKB analysis: Introduction

 Black hole quasinormal modes (QNMs) are one of the important probes of gravity in the strong-field regime.
 QNM frequencies, $\omega_{\ell m n}$, in the multipole modes of $(\ell, m)$ are unique to the mass and spin of the remnant black hole, where $n = 0, 1, 2,...$ is the overtone number.
 They can be read from the ringdown following the merger phase of a binary black hole.

-The QNM spectral instability or pseudospectrum is a characteristics that has attracted considerable attention with active discussions.
+The QNM spectral instability or pseudospectrum\footnote{This does not mean an uncontrollable growth of the wave amplitude in the temporal domain, or $\mathrm{Im}\,\omega > 0$ in the convention used later in this paper.} is a characteristics that has attracted considerable attention with active discussions.
 Even with a tiny modification in the perturbation equation, e.g., in the Regge-Wheeler equation, the distribution of QNMs in the complex frequency plane is significantly destabilized \cite{Nollert:1996rf,Barausse:2014tra,Jaramillo:2020tuu,Jaramillo:2021tmt,Cheung:2021bol,Berti:2022xfj} (see also the recent review \cite{Berti:2025hly}).
 Despite the spectral instability, it has turned out that the time-domain waveform is stable against a small modification in the perturbation equation, e.g., environment effects \cite{Barausse:2014tra,Destounis:2023ruj}.
 Therefore, the QNM instability would not impact the ability of black hole spectroscopy.

 Nevertheless, the strong instability of QNM overtones has been an interesting topic.
 It is known that the real parts of QNM frequencies in the high-damping (or large-overtone) limit, $\displaystyle \lim_{n \to \infty} \text{Re}(\omega_{\ell m n})$, converge to specific values for several black hole solutions in general relativity (GR) \cite{Nollert:1993zz,Andersson:1995zk,Motl:2002hd,Motl:2003cd,Andersson:2003fh,Keshet:2007be,Keshet:2007nv}.
 However, some subtleties arise between these values in certain cases.
 For example, $\text{Re}(\omega_{\ell m n})$ of the Reissner--Nordstr\"om black hole in the {\it Schwarszschild limit} appears to asymptote to $(8 \pi)^{-1} \log 5$ \cite{Andersson:2003fh,Cardoso:2024mrw}, whereas the Schwarzschild black hole has a different factor $(8 \pi)^{-1}\log 3$ in the high-overtone limit \cite{Hod:1998vk,Nollert:1993zz,Andersson:2003fh}.
 It is not fully understood how this apparent discrepancy limits the robustness of the black hole spectroscopy.